Hip Avascular Necrosis Specialist

 What are the stages of AVN?

 Osteonecrosis or avascular necrosis develops in stages.
-It may take several months or even over a year for the disease to progress and it is important to diagnose AVN early.
+It may take several months or even over a year for the disease to progress; therefore, it is important to diagnose AVN early.
 Early treatment is directly linked to better outcomes.
 The stages of AVN are:

 - Stage 1: Primarily hip pain.
-X-ray may show the beginning of necrosis.
+X-rays may show the beginning of necrosis.